 POC Zine Project’s mission is to makes ALL zines by POC (People of Color) easy to find, distribute and share.
 We are an experiment in activism and community through materiality.

-POC Zine Project curates and produces a traveling POC zine exhibition/#RaceRiotTour, has established an archive, cultivates digital platforms that share POC zines and provides grants, tools and events for zinesters.
+POC Zine Project curates and produces events that center POC-authored publications, has established an archive, cultivates digital platforms that share POC zines and provides grants, tools and events for zinesters.

-We recently completed our first tour through 14 cities in 2012, which included events at 6 universities.
+POCZP completed its inaugural tour through 14 cities in 2012, which included events at 6 universities.
 Click here for the recap.

 If you want to help today, please consider donating any amount you can afford to support our events, mini grants for POC zinesters and more.